Zoey 101: Filming

 The second season began filming at Pepperdine in early May 2005.
 During the summer, production had a harder time because Battle of the Network Reality Stars began filming there.
-Pepperdine was integral for Zoey 101, so they had to put up with sharing the space with Battle of the Network Reality Stars, which returned to the University because the original series, Battle of the Network Stars had been filmed there in the 1970s and 1980s.
+Pepperdine was integral for Zoey 101, so they had to put up with sharing the space with Battle of the Network Reality Stars, which returned to the University because the original series, Battle of the Network Stars, had been filmed there in the 1970s and 1980s.
 The competition show filmed on campus from June 4 through June 9, causing a relatively short disruption.
 McIlwain estimated the University was paid $500,000 for the second season.
 The second season also included more involvement from Pepperdine students; some were able to join production as interns and receive college credit, while others were hired as background actors and extras.
 The success of the show's first season meant paparazzi would sneak onto campus trying to photograph Britney Spears when she visited set.
 Filming on campus for the second season finished on August 17, 2005.

 Following the network renewing the series for a 26-episode third season, production had to look for a new filming location since it was not feasible to film at Pepperdine outside of the summer months, and it wasn't possible to film twenty-six episodes in the time they had.
-After searching up and down the coast, and not finding anything that could work as a stand in for Pacific Coast Academy, the production team began to look inland.
-When Karen Fisher, the senior director of production for Nickelodeon, couldn't find anything that would work she called on David Diamond, who pointed her towards the Mann Biomedical Park in the Santa Clarita Valley which built by Lockheed to resemble a college campus.
+After searching up and down the coast, and not finding anything that could work as a stand-in for Pacific Coast Academy, the production team began to look inland.
+When Karen Fisher, the senior director of production for Nickelodeon, couldn't find anything that would work, she called on David Diamond, who pointed her towards the Mann Biomedical Park in the Santa Clarita Valley, which was built by Lockheed to resemble a college campus.
 "When we drove onto the property it was beautiful.
 We were surrounded by tall trees and because the structure was built around the same time as Pepperdine, there were enough similarities to make it work,” said Fisher.
 The Mann Biomedical Park also featured the same type of exterior walkway lighting as Pepperdine, which meant less work for production.
 The location had extensive warehouses which could be converted into makeshift soundstages, giving production ample space to recreate the interiors of Pepperdine with sets.
 The last obstacle came when it was time to recreate the beach, but the business park featured a parking lot on top of a hill.
-“It’s really a beautiful space and what’s interesting is that the parking lot is on an elevated spot looking into the skyline,” said Fisher.
+“It's really a beautiful space and what's interesting is that the parking lot is on an elevated spot looking into the skyline,” said Fisher.
 “You buy that there is ocean out there.”
 Mann Biomedical Park also featured a basketball court, and several tree lined walkways for production to use.